jmtd/wadc/README.md

   - new built-in die(foo): prints foo, then terminates.
   - new built-in cat(a, b): concatenates a and b
   - new built-in seed(x): seeds the random-number generator for reproducibility
+  - new built-in newtag: generate and return a new unique tag number
   - Texture manipulation with texture / newpatch
 * library additions:
   - lisp.wl, lisp-style lists (broken out from examples/lisp.wl)